karisigurd4/DocumentLab/Documentation/QueryLanguage.md

 # Query language

+DocumentLab takes an image of a document and builds a grid datastructure using the ocr'd text and text classifications.
+This datastructure can be interacted with via the query language provided in order to extract desired information.

+A query is essentially a container for patterns.
+We declare a query by a name label followed by a colon.

 ## Building patterns

 ### Priority
 Each query in a script can include many patterns.
 DocumentLab will try the patterns for each query in sequential order until one yields a successful match.